momomo/momomo.com.platform.Core/README.md

   }
   """, "variable", map);

-// Yarn.$ is already defined of course!
-But we can also setup something else:
+// Yarn.$ is already defined for us of course!
+But we can also setup something else, like for a hash #{}:
 SH = new Yarn("#{", "}");
 String line = SH.create("Hello my name is #{name}!", "name", "Joseph");
 ```